 They tried to brand him as a criminal.

-They they they they did not get what they wanted.
+They did not get what they wanted.

 And when you look at what you see here with the charges, it is nothing more than politics.

-And I'll be very clear in my opinion, Jeff, and I don't make no bones about it.
+And I'll be very clear, in my opinion, Jeff, and I don't make no bones about it.

 I'm a big Trump supporter.

-This was long before Donald Trump was president, and I was taken with the notion that the then attorney general of New York, a Democrat named Eric Schneiderman, was uh going after uh Donald Trump and the Trump organization.
+And I was taken with the notion that the then Attorney General of New York, a Democrat named Eric Schneiderman, was going after Donald Trump and the Trump organization.

 And I thought, well, that's very curious.

-And at one point, even said, uh, as I recall the tale, even said to somebody connected to the Trumps that uh, well, there are people in his office and and he'll try and deal with it and and don't worry and all this, and then this was followed again by another request.
+And at one point, even said, as I recall the tale, even said to somebody connected to the Trumps that, well, there are people in his office and he'll try and deal with it and don't worry and all this.

 So I wrote a column, Leo, calling him Shakedown Schneiderman.